 BATMAN HAS NO LIMITS. – Bruce Wayne, The Dark Knight

-Thankfully, David’s past experience in operating wreck trucks and running flatbeds, on top of more than a decade of experience running Nationwide Auto Transportation stood us in good stead.
-He knew exactly what needed to be done to make it happen, and turned his focus to the main challenges of transporting the Batmobile.
+Thankfully, Dvir’s past experience in operating wreck trucks and running flatbeds, on top of more than a decade of experience running Nationwide Auto Transportation, stood us in good stead.
+After a little research into the history of the Batmobile, he knew exactly what needed to be done to make it happen, and turned his focus to the main challenges of transporting the Batmobile.